nethacked/nethacked/README.md

 Check our [wiki](https://github.com/nethacked/nethacked/wiki) to see which [bugs](https://github.com/nethacked/nethacked/wiki/Bugs-fixed) are already fixed, or to see the list of applied [interface patches](https://github.com/nethacked/nethacked/wiki/Interface-patches).

 NetHacked is **not** a fork or mod that introduces new features or changes existing game behaviour.
-The only non-bugfix patches you will find here are the widely-accepted interface patches.
+The only non-bugfix patches you will find here are widely-accepted interface patches, such as those used at [NAO](http://alt.org/nethack).

 How to get involved
 -----------------------------------------------------------------------------